Learn how you can find financial aid and support in spite of troubled economic times

 As many students depend on private loans to pay for tuition costs, some private and community institutions are shifting their traditional allotment of funds from a merit-based distribution method to a need-based distribution.
 As Rosen explains, by focusing on providing funds and loans to students in high-need, schools would be “directing more money to students based on their family income rather than their academic achievement.”

-For students who are considered to be high need, they may be eligible for specific federal loan options exclusively for their financial position.
+For students who are considered to be in high need, they may be eligible for specific federal loan options exclusively for their financial position.
 As Community College Review reveals in “College Loans

 ,” there are a variety of loan options available for students, as the type of loan can be individually tailored to meet the needs and demands of each student’s lifestyle.